What Is a Neck Lift?

 You have to be in good health to get a neck lift.

 During your consultation, you’ll go over your goals and learn about the options.
 You and your doctor will talk about your overall health, any medical conditions you have, and medicines and supplements you take.
 You should talk about the risks of the different procedures and what results you can realistically expect:

 Turkey Wattle: Your surgeon may recommend surgery, which involves making cuts under your chin or behind your ears or both to access a neck muscle called the platysma.
 Sometimes, that may even mean removing some muscle.

-Newer procedures may let your surgeon make smaller cuts and use an endoscope (a small camera attached to a thin tube) to complete your surgery.
+Newer procedures let your surgeon make smaller cuts and use an endoscope (a small camera attached to a thin tube) to do this surgery.
 Make sure you ask your surgeon for all your options during your consultation.

 You and your surgeon will discuss what type of anesthesia to use, depending on your level of comfort.
-If you want to remain asleep during the procedure, you should request general anesthesia.
+If you want to be asleep during the procedure, you should request general anesthesia.
 Otherwise, your surgeon can use local anesthesia with sedation.
-It's up to you, however, to make that choice.
+It's up to you to make that choice.

 Instead of surgery or in addition to it, Botox injections can relax parts of the platysma that are responsible for the "band" appearance or look of fullness.
 Those injections can be done in 15 minutes on an outpatient basis, meaning no overnight stay.